- Also Known As:

 Iron overload may also occur in people who have hemosiderosis and in those who have had repeated transfusions.
 This may occur with sickle cell anemia, thalassemia major, or other forms of transfusion-dependent anemia.
 The iron from each transfused unit of blood stays in the body, eventually causing a large buildup in the tissues.
 Some persons with alcoholism and with chronic liver disease also develop iron overload.

 Is there anything else I should know?

 Normally, most ferritin is found inside of cells with only a small amount in the blood.
-When there is damage to organs that contain ferritin, such as the liver, spleen, and bone marrow, ferritin levels can become elevated even though the total amount of iron in the body is normal.
+Patients with iron overload have high ferritin levels.
+However, ferritin levels can become elevated under certain condition (e.g., acute illness) even though the total amount of iron in the body is normal.